gemyago/aws-messaging-boilerplate-go/README.md

 In order to create a new environment please create a new directory under the `environments` folder.
 Please name the directory according to the environment you are deploying to.
 If you do not wish to commit the configuration, please add `-local` suffix to the directory name (e.g `my-aws-local`).

-Use the [template](./deploy/terraform/environments/template) as a starting point for the new configuration.Update `backend.tf` and specify bucket name to store terraform state.
-Optionally review and update other files as required.
+Use the [template](./deploy/terraform/environments/template) as a starting point for the new configuration.
+Update `backend.tf` and specify bucket name to store terraform state.
+Review and update other files as required, especially:
+* `variables.tf`
+  * Consider adding default values for `resources_prefix` and `resources_description`.
+This may be useful in a shared AWS account to distinguish resources.

 For each new environment make sure the state bucket is available.
 You may use aws cli to create the bucket:
 ```bash